Georgios Lanaris: Team manager

 After retiring from football in summer of 2012, Arvanitidis named Lanaris as team manager on 7 July 2012.
 Lanaris attempted to resign from the post on 27 January 2013 claiming personal reasons, but his resignation was not accepted.

 2015 Greek football scandal

-In 2015, Lanaris and Veria owner Giorgos Arvanitidis were accused of fixing a match between Veria and Olympiakos F.C. on 6 January 2013.
+In 2015, Lanaris and Veria owner Giorgos Arvanitidis were accused of fixing a match between Veria and Olympiacos on 6 January 2013.
 Veria player Nikolaos Georgeas and then-manager Dimitris Kalaitzidis both testified in March 2015 that Lanaris, following Arvanitidis's orders, instructed the players to lose the match by a 3–0 score, which was ultimately the final tally.

 Lanaris was immediately banned from any football activity, forced to leave his team manager position at Veria, and was barred from leaving the country.
 However, the HFF appeals committee overturned that ruling and found Arvanitidis, Lanaris, and Veria not guilty of the accusations.
 Finally, he was acquitted on all counts by the Court.